RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 and, of course, they will most probably have to produce _new and different_ results when processing these new entities.

 We are then confronted to the task of enhancing, and in this sense _redefining_, existing BIFs.
-But this is extremely problematic.
+But to redefine BIFs in Rexx is quite difficult.

 ### Ways to substitute BIFs.
 Necessity of a preprocessor